Lokeshkumar66/Multivariate-Linear-Regression/README.md

 ## Algorithm:
 ### Step1

-Import the required libraries such as pandas and sklearn.
+Start and import the required libraries such as NumPy, Pandas, and Scikit-learn.

 ### Step2

-Create/load the dataset and separate the independent variables (X) and the dependent/output variable (Y).
+Load the dataset and separate the independent variables (X) and dependent variable (Y).

 ### Step3

-Split the dataset into training data and testing data using train_test_split().
+Create the Multivariate Linear Regression model using the training data.

 ### Step4

-Create a Linear Regression model, train it using the training data, and obtain the regression coefficients.
+Train the model using the fit() method and calculate the regression coefficients.

 ### Step5

-Give new input values to the trained model and use predict() to predict the output.
+Predict the output for new input values using predict() and display the results.

 ## Program:
 ~~~